moarpepes/awesome-mesh/README.md

 * [HELPER](http://helper.androcs.io/site/) Heterogeneous Efficient Low Power Radio Network - Devices developed by [ANDRO Computational Solutions, LLC](http://www.androcs.com/helper_network.html) for emergency and disaster situations.
 Stationary and mobile modules were designed.
 The System is raspberry pi based.

+* [GoTenna](https://www.gotenna.com) - Commercially available product which links to a smartphone via bluetooth and can send text messages and locations.

 ## License
 **[`^        back to top        ^`](#)**